andreyvit/xdry/site/index.md

 Without any instructions from your side, XD.R.Y. automatically applies the following
 changes:

-* Adds missing release calls from `dealloc` methods:
+* Adds missing release calls to `dealloc` methods:

 {% example %}